Written by: Gene Fitzgerald // Last Updated:

 Review Order

 In our opinion, the best whole house water filter cartridge in 2023 is the Crystal Quest SMART Plus.
-That’s because it combines several different filter media for a very broad contaminant removal.
+That’s because it combines several different filter media for very broad contaminant removal.

 Meaning, it targets different kinds of contaminants including chemicals like pesticides and chlorine, lead and other heavy metals, sediment, and many more organic and inorganic substances.
 In addition, ceramic and tourmaline balls enhance the water to maintain a more alkaline pH.